ephread/Instructions/README.md

 - [ ] Cross controllers walkthrough
 - [ ] Good test coverage • **Once done, it should bump version to 1.0.0**
 - [ ] Full support of UIVisualEffectView blur in overlay
-- [ ] Objective-C bridging
+- [ ] Support for multiple coach marks
 - [ ] Coach marks animation

 ## Requirements
-- Xcode 7 / Swift 2
+- Xcode 7 / Swift 2.2
 - iOS 8.0+

 ## Asking Questions / Contributing

 ### Asking questions

-If you need help with something in particular, ask a question on [Stack Overflow](https://stackoverflow.com) with the tag `instructions-swift` (make sure the question hasn't already been asked and answered).
+If you need help with something in particular, ask a question in the [Gitter room](https://gitter.im/ephread/Instructions).

-If you have other questions, use the [Gitter room](https://gitter.im/ephread/Instructions).

 ### Contributing